matweldon/astro-blog/src/content/blog/week3.md

 #         └── AccumulateGrad
 ```

 Interesting!
-But when we count up the leaf nodes (`AccumulateGrad`) we find that there are more than the four we expected.
+But when we count up the leaf nodes we find that there are more than the four we expected.
 This is because some of the parameters enter the graph more than once.
 There's no way to print the names of variables associated with the functions (Pytorch doesn't care about the variables -- it only cares about the objects in memory, some of which aren't even bound to variables) but we can print a shortened hex string for the memory location.
 This makes it clear that some of the leaves of the graph are pointing to the same place.

 ```python
 pretty_print_graph(traverse_graph(h.grad_fn),show_memloc=True)